 How the Indian System Keeps ‘Single’ Women Dependent on Others

+“This society does not want independent women.
+They don’t know what to do with them.”

 Fathima finds herself stuck in a loop.
 For almost eight years now, she has struggled to get a physical copy of her PAN card.
-Like an access key, the PAN number is necessary for opening bank accounts and as identity proof.
-But each time, the 36-year-old is told that her PAN card will be delivered to her parent’s address — an option not available to her.
+Like an access key, the PAN number is necessary for opening bank accounts and proving identity.
+But each time she tries, the 36-year-old is told that her PAN card will be delivered to her parent’s address — an option not available to her.

 “I’ve been estranged from my parents,” she says.
 “We do not see eye to eye, and I cannot reach out to them for help.”